BrandonSmith710/localStorageToSnowflakePipeline/README.md

 Type or paste in the fully qualified table name and the press enter.

 6) Finally the program will parse through the csv files contained in the folder path, inserting them into the table specified.
-Depending upon the file sizes, this could take anywhere from a few seconds to a few minutes.

 Once the program has finished, a status message will be printed to your terminal.